sbmlteam/sbmlteam.github.io/site/content/software/sbml-test-suite/docs/basics-running-test/_index.md

 Running multiple test cases
 ---------------------------

-To run more than one test case, the process above must be repeated for every test case in the suite that your software can handle.  _How_ this is accomplished depends very much on the particular software package being tested and which version of the SBML Test Suite you are using.
+To run more than one test case, the process for a single test case as described above must be repeated for every test case in the suite that your software can handle.  _How_ this is accomplished depends very much on the particular software package being tested and which version of the SBML Test Suite you are using.
 The standalone SBML Test Runner provides an automation framework which takes care of looping over all the `NNNNN` folders, and provides methods to include or exclude tests by tag or by package.
 It only needs to be given an interface/adaptor program or shell script with which to control the software being tested.

 Many software packages may not be designed to pass all the tests in the suite:  some particular test tag or component may not be supported, or the software might not even read some package information at all.
-In those cases, the unsupported tests can be excluded by tag or by package, and marked as 'unsupported' instead of 'failed'.
+In those cases, the unsupported tests can be excluded by tag or by package, and marked as _unsupported_ instead of _failed_.

 <!--
 == Gathering the results of many tests for uploading to the Online SBML Test Suite ==